 Eric Lindros led the way for the Flyers on May 20, 1997, with the first and only playoff hat trick of his career.
 His three goals came in a 6-3 win over the Rangers in Game 3 of the Eastern Conference Semifinals.

 On May 20, 2000, current St. Louis Blues head coach Craig Berube scored the game-winning goal in the Flyers’ 3-1 win at New Jersey Devils in Game 4 of the Eastern Conference Final.
 His goal came with just seven minutes left in the third period and his just third goal in 86 playoff games.

-The Vegas Golden Knight became the first team since the 1967-68 Blues to make the Stanley Cup Final in their inaugural season on May 20, 2018.
-Ryan Reaves scored the game-winning goal on a 2-1 victory over the Jets in Game 5 of the Western Conference Final.
+The Vegas Golden Knights became the first team since the 1967-68 Blues to make the Stanley Cup Final in their inaugural season on May 20, 2018.
+Ryan Reaves scored the game-winning goal in a 2-1 victory over the Jets in Game 5 of the Western Conference Final.
 Marc-Andre Fleury became the first goaltender ever to reach the Final in consecutive seasons with two different teams.

 The Golden Knights’ run to the Stanley Cup Final was more impressive than the Blues.
 For the 1967-68 season, all six expansion teams were all in the West Division, so it was guaranteed that one of them would make the championship series.
-At the start of the 2017-18 season, very few people picked Vegas to even make the playoffs, let alone make all the way to the Stanley Cup Final.
+At the start of the 2017-18 season, very few people picked Vegas to even make the playoffs, let alone make it all the way to the Stanley Cup Final.

 Happy Birthday to You